calcuis/rjj/README.md

 ### jointer and splitter
 joint or split your csv file(s)
 #### jointer
-joint all csv files in the current directory together; all file names will be stored in the first field of the newly created column `File`; when you execute the command you will be asked for giving a name for the output file
+joint all csv files in the current directory together; all file names will be stored in the first field of the newly created column `File`; when you execute the command you will be asked for assigning a name for the output file
 ```
 rjj j
 ```